GhostWire619/flask-framework/readme.md

-# Flak-Framework 🌐
+# Flask-Framework 🌐

 ## Description

-Flak-Framework is an open-source Python project that helps you set up a full Flask project environment quickly.
+Flask-Framework is an open-source Python project that helps you set up a full Flask project environment quickly.
 It comes with pre-written code for Authentication and includes the following features:

 - **🧩 Flask-Restx**: Provides a structured and documented REST API.
 - **🔐 JWT and Werkzeug powered authentication**: Secure user authentication with JSON Web Tokens and Werkzeug for Flask.